Studying Law at University – Types of Law Degrees

 So you’ve decided on studying law at university.
 Well done – you’ve passed the first hurdle!
 But have you thought about the various types of law degrees on offer and how each could benefit you?

-On this page, we outline the different types of legal qualifications you can choose between for your legal studies including the traditional LLB, a non-qualifying Law BA and joint law degrees.
+On this page, we outline the different types of legal qualifications you can choose between for your law degree including the traditional LLB, a non-qualifying Law BA and joint law degrees.

-This will help especially when you begin choosing universities for your legal studies.
+This will help especially when you begin choosing universities for studying law.

 Take a look at our University Comparison Page featuring law courses for top universities for law and entry requirements

 Uni by Uni Course Comparison

 Most students studying law complete the LLB.
 It’s a qualifying law course in England and Wales.

 Completing it allows you to immediately move onto the next step in your legal studies – the LPC for solicitors or BPTC for barristers – without having to do the GDL law conversion course beforehand.

 These types of law degrees are named ‘qualifying’ since they include the seven core modules required in order for prospective lawyers to continue their training.

 |Law and Medicine